Cyber Monday Sneaker Deals From Adidas, Nike, Allbirds, Hoka and More

 Nordstrom is hosting a Cyber Monday sale with prices up to 60% off.
 There's no code needed as prices are already marked down.

-Allbirds is hosting a limited-time Cyber Monday deal where you can score up to half off select sneakers, this includes even the "never-on-sale" colors.
+Allbirds is hosting a limited-time Cyber Monday deal where you can score up to 50% off select sneakers, this includes even the "never-on-sale" colors.

 Amazon has discounted thousands of apparel items, including sneakers, for their Cyber Monday sales event with many great footwear options coming in under $50.